ncclabsustech/Chinese_reading_task_eeg_processing/data_preprocessing/README.md

 This document illustrates the pipeline of our EEG pre-processing and how to use our code to deal with the EEG data.
 Besides, an explanation of our dataset is provided for your reference.

-We upload a folder called `example-dataset`, which shows the structure of our dataset, which follows the BIDS standard format.
+We upload a folder called `example_bids_dataset` in `data` folder, which shows the structure of our dataset, which follows the BIDS standard format.

 ## Data Pre-processing Pipeline
 Here, we pre-process our data to remove obvious artifact to the least extent.
 Our processing procedure includes these steps: